 4. 40% ownership of key investors

-100% ownerhsip is bad, because you cannot the tie the interests of key stakeholders of your company to the success of your company.
+As mentioned, 100% ownerhsip is or may be bad, because you cannot tie the interests of key stakeholders of your company to the success of your company.
 Having 40% of your equity allocated to people that help you organization navigate lobbyism, industry relationships, politics, market and industry entry strategies is one thing.
 Having them oversight your privately held company and being a critical advisor to your business strategy is another thing.
 Diversifying ownership of your company to very important individuals is a key element here.
+The only reason you should own 100% if there is truly no smarter guy to put into your shareholder mix than you or you get those smart guys to help you without having an equity stake.
+Maybe if you buy their kids boats or college admission.
+In that case retaining your equity might be a bit simpler.
+But then, again, there are some very smart people that don’t like this kind of behaviour and prefer the steak – or equity stake – to the pop/beverage – the bribe / favor.
+Just make sure those shareholders are indeed smarter than you and add value to your game plan and network.

 5. You are a diversified MNO

 This means you are not relying on any particular business branch to be the cash cow of your organization and if supplier or buyer power increases in one segment, you can shift focus on more attractive markets.
-You can leverage the diversification to re-shift capital allocation of your organization to new regions, tap into regulatory and political opportunities and so forth.
+You are not bound to local regulation and political power and can shift capital around the globe to manouver around threats from politial and economic instability.
+Instead, you can re-shift capital allocation of your organization to new regions, tap into regulatory and political opportunities and so forth.
 And you are overall an organization with more stable and consistent cash flow generation, which makes planning and financing more attractive and cheaper.
+That overall might sound a bit boring.
+But that cross-regional and global approach is also a hard to learn skill and having that as a security in your portfolio is a very strong defensive and conservative tactic.
+Just saying.
+Plus you get around and have a reason for a jet.

 6. Your return profile exceeds comparables

 Of course, you organization is only interesting to you or your investors if the returns generated are more lucrative than an investment into an alternative.
-Otherwise oyu would just dissolve the organization and put things into a set of different investments in case the total amount of value you hold is too large to alocate it in a single entity.
+Otherwise you would just dissolve the organization and put your money into a set of different investments in case the total amount of value you hold is too large to alocate it in a single entity.
+You should of course not choose one strategy over the other because you suck at the specific other alternative.
+You should know investing and operating an MNO.
+Otherwise you are an idiot that just simply does things because he is not capable of doing other things.
+That is generally bad and a last resort.

 If you achieved this state, there are several comparables to your organization.
-One is the fairly well known Berkshire Hathaway that started as an investment company and is now a massive conglomerate.
-Another classic example are the Chaebols in Korea and old family owned businesses in Japan.
+Meaning there are some people around the globe that already managed to do the same.
+One of them is the fairly well George Soros.
+Operating form his Berkshire Hathaway vehicle that started as an investment company and is now a massive conglomerate.
+Another classic example are the Chaebols in Korea and old family owned businesses in Japan that mix their investment portfolio in putting money into good family offices and binding capital into their MNOs.
 They are international and industry-diversified conglomerates held by small dynasties.
+And yes, if you are not confident in raising good kids, investments are maybe better for your.
+Without good succession, there is really no reason to build a privae corporate empire.
+Just invest in Bitcoin.

 I think the trend is clear.
 In the end game, a public company with a very diversified investor mix of active and passive investors and strong regulation of the market is good for debt financing which pushes the NPV of every project by reducing the cost of financing.
 The higher the share of non-value-add investors, however, the more likely the company is giving its valuable return on equity to people that do not deliver value to the company.
 And the entire idea of having interests of investors tied to the company performance as to leverage access to their resources and networks is being diluted.
 If the company in its own respect is strong and powerful enough to open all doors it needs to open, and the market mandate that it has – such as Apple and Google – is clearly defined, no risky endeavours in long-term repositionings of the company are part of the strategy, public companies are an attractive means.
 But that does not give any guidance on how founders should look at the equity financing game.
 They must aggressively be hostile against any equity financing that isn’t paying its due to the company on its long-term growth and stability potential.
 Which is why getting financing from a tier 2 or tier 3 venture capital fund is a very bad option.